IBM/unitxt/prepare/benchmarks/torr/README.md

 # ToRR Benchmark

-** Official code repository for paper "ToRR: A Multifaceted Benchmark for Table Reasoning and Robustness" **
+** Official code repository for paper "The Mighty ToRR: A Benchmark for Table Reasoning and Robustness" **

 ToRR is an open-source benchmark designed by domain experts to evaluate model performance and robustness on table reasoning tasks.